 On April 18, 2018, the Company entered into a Credit Agreement (the "Credit Agreement") with several financial institutions as lenders and Bank of America, N.A., as administrative agent.
 The Credit Agreement provides for a \$400 million term loan facility and a \$350 million revolving credit facility, each with a term of five years.
-Concurrently with the closing of the Credit Agreement, the Company drew the full amount of the term loan facility and \$78.5 million of the revolving facility, each of which initially bear interest at the London Interbank Offered Rate ("LIBOR"), plus 2.25%.
-The interest rate applicable to the facilities is subject to adjustment based on the Company's consolidated leverage ratio.
+Both facilities bear interest at the London Interbank Offered Rate ("LIBOR"), plus a margin based on the consolidated leverage ratio.
 The term loan facility amortizes in quarterly installments in amounts resulting in an annual amortization of 5.0% during the first and second years, 7.5% during the third and fourth years and 10.0% during the fifth year after the closing date of the Credit Agreement, with the remainder payable at final maturity.
 The Credit Agreement requires the Company to maintain a consolidated leverage ratio not exceeding 2.25 to 1.00 and a consolidated interest coverage ratio of no less than 3.00 to 1.00.
-As of December 31, 2019, the Company was in compliance with all covenants under the Credit Agreement.
+As of December 31, 2020, the Company was in compliance with all covenants under the Credit Agreement.